AntonioRedondo/antonioredondo.com/README.md

 The [project JavaScript](https://github.com/AntonioRedondo/antonioredondo.com-v3/tree/master/src/js) is arranged in several ES5 JavaScript files which are concatenated with Gulp at building time.
 Slicing the code in different files creates a neater organisation when the JS code reaches several hundred lines.

 Since the project isn’t a reusable library, in order to have minimum length names functions haven't been embedded within a namespace object.
 Instead they have been declared in the global `window` namespace.
+However a set of basic functions like `document.getElementsByClassName()`, functions which check that a CSS property is supported by a browser or functions which manage cookies are grouped on the `o` namespace and written on its own [file](https://github.com/AntonioRedondo/antonioredondo.com-v3/blob/master/src/js/o.js).
+On this namespace names are considerably sorter.
+For example `addEventListener()` is shorted to `o.ae()`.

 Although ES6 features are handy I decided to used ES5 in order to have a minimum file size.
 Transpiling generates more code than native ES5.
 ES6 is used on `gulpfile.js`.

 The project doesn’t depend on any front-end framework.
 Only two JavaScript dependencies are used:
-- [Web Font Loader](https://www.npmjs.com/package/webfontloader): script which notifies once webfonts from Google Fonts have been loaded.
+- [Web Font Loader](https://www.npmjs.com/package/webfontloader): script which notifies once fonts from Google Fonts have been loaded.
 Ideal to avoid [FOUCs](https://en.wikipedia.org/wiki/Flash_of_unstyled_content).
 - [Google Analytics](https://developers.google.com/analytics/devguides/collection/analyticsjs): used to track clicks around elements in the page.
 Further explained below.

-A set of basic functions like `document.getElementsByClassName()`, functions which check that a CSS property is supported by a browser or functions which manage cookies are grouped on the `o` namespace and written on its own [file](https://github.com/AntonioRedondo/antonioredondo.com-v3/blob/master/src/js/o.js).
-On this namespace names are considerably sorter.
-For example `addEventListener()` is shorted to `o.ae()`.

 ## CSS